 Salim Mansur awarded for efforts to promote interfaith understandingDecember 04, 2017

-Salim Mansur, Associate Professor in the Department of Political Science, was awarded a Senate 150th Anniversary Medal for his work to promote interfaith understanding.
+Salim Mansur, Associate Professor (now Professor Emeritus) in the Department of Political Science, was awarded a Senate 150th Anniversary Medal for his work to promote interfaith understanding.

 The award ceremony took place in the Senate Chamber, Parliament of Canada, on November 29 and was presided by the Honourable George J. Furey, Speaker of the Senate.

 The award citation for Mansur noted, “Salim Mansur has done extensive work promoting interfaith understanding, particularly Jewish-Muslim reconciliation.
 An author, columnist and professor at Western University, he is a founding member of the board of directors for the Centre for Islamic Pluralism based in Washington, D.C.”

 Mansur researches international and comparative politics with a focus on South Asia and the Middle East.
 He also speaks widely on interfaith relations.
 Mansur had a syndicated column in Sun Media newspapers, and has spoken widely on the topic of interfaith relations, including appearing as a witness in parliamentary committee hearings in Ottawa.